 “The team was very nervous about actually starting to use the solution, so they had a big ceremony to calibrate the barrels used to store boiled water and then apply the first dose.
 The next week, students returned and started drinking treated water for the new school term.”

-The donated BPS system was originally implemented as an intermediate water treatment solution to sustain the supply of safe drinking water for residents and guests of the boarding house while the permanent plumbing system awaited maintenance.
+New applications The donated BPS system was originally implemented as an intermediate water treatment solution to sustain the supply of safe drinking water for residents and guests of the boarding house while the permanent plumbing system awaited maintenance.
 However, the production of disinfectant solution is much greater than the school’s current demand.

 Mark Henjum with Sonrise School BPS training group.